sethdford/lag-secret-assassin-server/.memory/50-decisions.md

 - Additional testing scenarios for security
 - Careful JWT claims management

+## Feature Implementation Decisions

+### Privacy Controls (Task 13)
+**Decision**: Implemented comprehensive privacy controls for player location data.

+**Rationale**:
+- Enhance player safety and control over their data.
+- Comply with potential data privacy regulations.
+- Provide players with flexible options for location sharing.

+**Key Features Implemented**:
+- **Location Visibility Settings**: Players can choose who sees their location (e.g., only hunter/target, all in game, friends, hidden).
+- **Manual Location Sharing Pause**: Players can manually pause and resume location sharing, with a cooldown period to prevent abuse.
+- **Location Precision/Fuzzing**: Players can choose to share their precise location or a fuzzed/approximated location (e.g., reduced to 100m, 500m, or with added noise).
+- **Automatic Location Pausing for Sensitive Areas**: System automatically pauses location sharing if a player enters a predefined sensitive area (e.g., hospital, school).
+This is a system-level override.
+- **Audit Logging**: All changes to privacy settings are logged for auditing purposes.

+**Implications**:
+- Increased complexity in location retrieval logic, as it must respect all active privacy settings.
+- Additional API endpoints for managing these settings.
+- Player model and service layer updated to store and manage these settings.
+- Unit tests added to cover various privacy scenarios.
+- Location-dependent game mechanics (e.g., kill verification, target proximity) must use the `getEffectivePlayerLocation` service method to ensure privacy settings are respected.

+### Stripe SDK Version Downgrade
+**Decision**: Downgraded Stripe Java SDK from `29.1.0` to `24.0.0`.

+**Rationale**:
+- Encountered persistent compilation errors with SDK version `29.1.0` related to `Subscription.getCurrentPeriodEnd()`, `Invoice.getSubscription()`, `Invoice.getSubscriptionItem()`, and `SubscriptionItem.getSubscription()` methods not being found, despite documentation suggesting they should exist.
+- Multiple troubleshooting steps (clean verify, deleting local .m2 cache, explicit casting) did not resolve the issue with `29.1.0`.
+- Downgrading to `24.0.0` resolved all compilation errors and allowed the build to succeed.

+**Implications**:
+- The project now uses an older version of the Stripe SDK.
+This might mean missing out on newer features or security updates present in later versions.
+- Future Stripe-related development should be tested against `24.0.0`.
+- A future task should be created to investigate upgrading the Stripe SDK again if the issues with newer versions are resolved or better understood.

 ## Operational Decisions

 ### CloudWatch Alarms for Critical Metrics